aecsocket/aecsocket.github.io/docs/sokol/README.md

 #### Feature data

-**Feature data** can be thought of as the current state of your feature on a specific node, that gets stored in e.g. an item stack (it's not exactly synonymous with **feature state**, but that's for later).
+**Feature data** can be thought of as the data that your node stores when it's saved into the world, e.g. into an item.
+This data is stored in the world itself, persists between restarts, and the feature is free to do what it likes with this data.
 For example, a wand's power crystal's charge can be stored through feature data:

 ```json5